-Labyrinth Seal vs Mechanical Seal
+Labyrinth Seal vs Mechanical Seal: What Is the Difference

 Labyrinth seals and mechanical seals are two types of sealing solutions.
 They are used to prevent leakage in rotating equipment.
 This post will compare labyrinth seals and mechanical seals.